 Step 9: Configure User Registration Marketing and Payments (Optional)

 This allows you to automatically add all registered users to your email marketing list.
-You can even add them into various marketing automation sequences from there.
+You can even add them to various marketing automation sequences from there.

 For instance, you can add a checkbox field that lets users signup for your newsletter while registering.
 With WPForm’s marketing integrations, you can then send new signups to your mailing list automatically.

 In addition, you can create a WordPress registration form with payment options using WPForm.

 The Stripe integration is available for all license levels (including the free version of WPForms), and it’s perfect for collecting credit card, Google Pay, Apple Pay, and payments from tons of other popular methods.

 Step 10: Add the User Registration Form to Your Site

 After you’ve created your WordPress user form user registration and login form, you need to add it to your WordPress website.